-To request the suspension or revocation of a certificate, a foreigner must contact an LRA, the police, or DOCSTOP.
+To request the revocation of a certificate, a citizen must contact an LRA, the police, or DOCSTOP.
 Note that the LRA opening hours are limited, DOCSTOP is available 24 hours per day, 7 days a week.

-The police, LRA, DOCSTOP or the RA requests promptly the suspension of the Foreigner Certificates via the RA after:
+The police, LRA, DOCSTOP or the RA requests promptly the revocation of the Citizen Certificates via the RA after:

-- Having received notice that a suspicion exist, that there has been: a loss, theft, modification, unauthorised disclosure, or other compromise of the private key of one or both of his Foreigner Certificates. - The performance of an obligation of the LRA under this CPS is delayed or prevented by a natural disaster, computer or communications failure, or other cause beyond the person's reasonable control, and as a result, there is a suspicion that another person's information is materially threatened or compromised. - Having received notice by the foreigner that there has been: a loss, theft, modification, unauthorised disclosure, or other compromise of the private key of one or both of his Foreigner Certificates. - There has been a modification of the information contained in a Foreigner Certificate.
+- Having received notice that a suspicion exist, that there has been: a loss, theft, modification, unauthorised disclosure, or other compromise of the private key of one or both of his Citizen Certificates. - The performance of an obligation of the LRA under this CPS is delayed or prevented by a natural disaster, computer or communications failure, or other cause beyond the person's reasonable control, and as a result, there is a suspicion that another person's information is materially threatened or compromised. - Having received notice by the citizen that there has been: a loss, theft, modification, unauthorised disclosure, or other compromise of the private key of one or both of his Citizen Certificates. - There has been a modification of the information contained in a Citizen Certificate. - The performance of an obligation of the RA under this CPS is delayed or prevented by a natural disaster, computer or communications failure, or other cause beyond the person's reasonable control, and as a result, another person's information is materially threatened or compromised.

-- The performance of an obligation of the RA under this CPS is delayed or prevented by a natural disaster, computer or communications failure, or other cause beyond the person's reasonable control, and as a result, another person's information is materially threatened or compromised. - A legal obligation imposed on the RA.
+• A legal obligation imposed on the RA.

-Upon request from the RA or the TSP the CA suspends or revokes the Foreigner Certificates.
+Upon request from the RA or the TSP the CA revokes the Citizen Certificates.

-In the case that the subject requested the suspension or revocation of a certificate through DOCSTOP, the subject is informed of the change of the status of the certificate through a letter sent to their official address.
+In the case that the subject requested the revocation of a certificate through DOCSTOP, the subject is informed of the change of the status of the certificate through a letter sent to their official address.